-North Atlantic.
-This pattern represents a weakening of both the Icelandic Low and the Bermuda-Azores High and a significant shift in 1996 from the rest of the 1990s when these pressure systems were more intense-than-normal.
-Winds tend to blow counterclockwise around lows and clockwise around highs, therefore the anomalous pressure pattern would tend to reduce the mean westerly winds over the northern North Atlantic, especially over eastern sections and Great Britain where the anomalous pressure gradients were steepest.
-Note that the anomalous winds are from the east and oppose the mean westerly winds, thereby resulting in weaker westerly winds.
-Anomalous southerly winds over East Greenland oppose the southward flowing East Greenland Current, perhaps contributing to a decrease in its transport.
-Anomalous southerly winds in winter caused weaker-than-usual northwest winds over Baffin Bay and the Labrador Sea while over Newfoundland, the Gulf of St. Lawrence and the Scotian Shelf/Gulf of Maine winds were more northeasterly than normal for the second year in a row.
+In winter, positive air pressure anomalies covered the northern North Atlantic with a maximum (exceeding 10 mb) centred over eastern Norway.
+In contrast, a centre of negative anomalies (maximum exceeding -8 mb) was observed over the southeastern North Atlantic.
+This pattern represents a weakening of both the Icelandic Low and the Bermuda-Azores High and a significant shift in 1996 from the rest of the 1990s when these pressure systems were more intensethan-normal.
+The anomalous pressure pattern would tend to reduce the mean westerly winds over the northern North Atlantic, especially over eastern sections and Great Britain where the anomalous pressure gradients were steepest.
+Note that the anomalous winds are from the east and would oppose the mean westerly winds, thereby resulting in weaker westerly winds.
+Anomalous southerly winds over East Greenland would oppose the southward flowing East Greenland Current, perhaps contributing to a decrease in its transport.
+Anomalous southerly winds in winter would have caused weaker-than-usual northwesterly winds over Baffin Bay and the Labrador Sea while over Newfoundland, the Gulf of St. Lawrence and the Scotian Shelf/Gulf of Maine winds would have been more northeasterly than normal for the second year in a row.
 The anomaly pressure pattern established in the winter extended into spring although the peak values decreased slightly and shifted westward (anomalies of 7.9 mb near Iceland and -6 mb near the Azores).
-This contributed to a continuation of weaker westerly winds than normal across the North Atlantic and northwesterly over the Labrador Sea.
+This would have contributed to a continuation of weaker westerly winds than normal across the North Atlantic and northwesterly over the Labrador Sea.
 In summer, an anomalous low developed east of Newfoundland with a maximum pressure anomaly of -2.3 mb.
-This produced weaker southerly and southwesterly winds than usual over Newfoundland, the Gulf of St. Lawrence and the Gulf of Maine.
+This would produce weaker southerly and southwesterly winds than usual over Newfoundland, the Gulf of St. Lawrence and the Gulf of Maine.
 The autumn saw a return to the winter and spring anomaly pattern with positive values in the north and negative to the south.
-However, this pattern shifted northward such that the center of the positive anomaly was over Greenland and the low lay between Newfoundland and Great Britain.
+However, this pattern shifted northward such that the centre of the positive anomaly was over Greenland and the low lay between Newfoundland and Great Britain.
 An anomalous high also developed off northwest Africa.
-Over south Labrador and the Atlantic provinces of Canada, the pressure patterns resulted in anomalous northeasterly winds during autumn.
+This pattern would have resulted in anomalous northeasterly winds over south Labrador and the Atlantic provinces of Canada.